magriln/MATH-4640-Project/Project.md

 ### Quick History<a name="history"></a>

 For those of us who enjoy an origin story here is a quick timeline of events regarding the development of SVD Eugenio Beltrami and Camille Jordan found the SVD for simplification of bilinear forms in 1870s.
 Jordan went on and obtained geometric interpretation of the largest singular value.
 Next J. J. Sylvester wrote two papers on the SVD in 1889.
 In these papers he found algorithms to diagonalise quadratic and bilinear forms by means of orthogonal substitutions.
 This was followed by Erhard Schmidt (1876-1959) who discovered the SVD for function spaces while investigating integral equations.
-The main problem he was investigating was finding the best rank k approximations to $A$ of the form, $u_{1}v_{1}^{t} + \cdots + u_{k}v_{k}^{t}$.
+The main problem he was investigating was finding the best rank k approximations to $A$ of the form, $u_{1}v_{1}^{t} + \cdots + u_{k}v_{k}^{t}$<sup>[[10]](#Hestenes)</sup>.

 After a few years we had Autonne who found the SVD for complex matrices in 1913.
-This was succeeded by Eckhart and Young who managed to extend SVD to rectangular matrices in 1936.
-Then we witnessed Golub and Kahan introducing SVD in numerical analysis in 1965, the main reason we highlight SVD in this presentation.
-Finally, Golub expanded on his numerical analysis insights by proposing an algorithm for SVD in 1970.
+This was succeeded by Eckhart and Young who managed to extend SVD to rectangular matrices in 1936<sup>[[3]](#young)</sup>.
+Then we witnessed Golub and Kahan introducing SVD in numerical analysis in 1965, the main reason we highlight SVD in this presentation<sup>[[7]](#Kahan)</sup>.
+Finally, Golub expanded on his numerical analysis insights by proposing an algorithm for SVD in 1970<sup>[[8]](#Golub)</sup>.

 ### Base Idea and Introduction<a name="introduction"></a>